-The characteristics and dynamics of the coast redwood fire regime across millennium remains difficult to nail down (Varner and Jules 2017).
+The characteristics and dynamics of the coast redwood fire regime across millennium remains uncertain (Varner and Jules 2017).
 The mesic nature of redwood forest structure and the frequent precipitation in Northern California suggest infrequent burning, yet existing tree ring records reveal 30-year intervals between fire prior to Euro-American settlement (Stuart 1987, Brown and Swetnam 1994, Brown et al. 1999, Brown and Baxter 2003, Stephens and Fry 2005, Norman 2007).
 Some studies suggest that the decadal fire intervals prior to Euro-American settlement are the result of First Nations burning habits (Sawyer et al. 2000).
 While native burning may certainly have contributed to frequent fire, coast redwoods possess fire-adapted traits such as basal and epicomics sprouting and thick bark that suggest a much longer co-existence with frequent fire (Sawyer et al. 2000).
-Current increases in the intensity and frequency of wildfires across the western United States have sparked concern about the consequences of frequent burning in coast redwood stands (Westerling et al. 2006, Fried at al. 2004)., but few traditional paleoecological records of fire are available: redwood tree rings can be difficult to date (cite), and few lakes exist in the region with adequate sediment deposition (citation: me).
+Current increases in the intensity and frequency of wildfires across the western United States have sparked concern about the consequences of frequent burning in coast redwood stands (Westerling et al. 2006, Fried at al. 2004).
+Despite their importance for XYZ, few traditional paleoecological records of fire are available.
+Additionally, redwood tree rings can be difficult to date (cite), and few lakes exist in the region with adequate sediment deposition (citation: me) highlighting the importance of using alternative techniques to accurately reconstruct stand fire dynamics.

 The distribution and abundance of pyrogenic carbon and charcoal stored within soil can provide insight into local long-term fire dynamics.
 Pyrogenic carbon (henceforth referred to as PyC) is the physical residue and productions of fire and includes soot, char, partially charred material and any individual compounds altered on a molecular level by combustion (Bird et al. 2015).
 Here, we use PyC to capture the full spectrum of combusted material present in soil, and reserve the term ‘charcoal’ specifically to refer to macroscopic fragments of partially combusted material (Knicker 2001, Bird et al. 2015, Schmidt and Noack 2000).
 The presence and distribution of soil charcoal and pyrogenic carbon within soil is a meaningful proxy of fire history (Gavin et al. 2007, Ohlson and Tryterud 2000).
 Soil charcoal is often both spatially constrained and temporally persistent (): in systems without substantial soil movement, the presence of soil charcoal reflects the specific location of a fire (Gavin et al. 2007, Clark 1988).
 Additionally, charcoal incorporated into forest soils may reside for thousands of years (cite), allowing charcoal to serve as an archive of fire history that both overlaps and predates tree-ring and anthropogenic records (Bird et al. 2015).

 Using soil charcoal as a proxy of fire relies on radiocarbon dating charcoal fragments found within specific soil contexts and depths (i.e., Gavin et al. 2007).
 Radiocarbon dating, however, is an imperfect approach: the technique is expensive, and may overestimate the realistic age of a fire if the wood material itself is old enough at the time of burning (referred to as the inbuilt age error) (Gavin et al. 2003, Harmon et al. 1986).
-Even given those limitations, the use of radiocarbon dated charcoal material as a proxy of fire activity persists, particularly in systems without alternative reliable archives (Gavin et al. 2003).
+Despite those limitations, the use of radiocarbon dated charcoal material as a proxy of fire activity persists, particularly in systems without alternative reliable archives (Gavin et al. 2003).